 - The Apple Pay Cash iOS 11.2 release made life miserable for all Apple Pay Suica users.
 Apple fixed it with the iOS 11.2.5 update.

-It’s happening again with the iOS 12/iOS 5 debut release. iPhone 8, Revision B iPhone X, Apple Watch 3/4 users are experiencing unresponsive Express Cards and Apple Pay demanding a Passcode/Face ID unlock at transit gates, or just good old error flicker (Suica error correction algorithms on JR East transit gates are truly amazing BTW).
-I’m sure Apple iOS engineers are on it and Apple Pay Suica performance will be back to normal after an update or two.
+It’s happening again with the iOS 12.0/iOS 5.0 debut release. iPhone 8, Revision B iPhone X, Apple Watch 3/4 users are experiencing unresponsive Express Cards or just good old error flicker (Suica error correction algorithms on JR East transit gates are truly amazing BTW).
+Apple iOS engineers are on it and Apple Pay Suica performance bug fixes are due in the iOS 12.1 update.

 The A12 Bionic Difference

-This kind of Suica, “iOS loves me, iOS loves me not” version by version game is a consequence of Apple requiring iOS to operate Suica on pre-A12 Bionic devices. iPhone XS users are not having Suica problems with iOS 12 thanks to the new A12 Bionic architecture and Secure Enclave that powers Express Cards with power reserve.
+This kind of Suica, “iOS loves me, iOS loves me not” version by version game is a consequence of Apple requiring iOS to operate Suica on pre-A12 Bionic devices. iPhone XR/XS users do not have Suica problems on iOS 12 thanks to the new A12 Bionic architecture and Secure Enclave that powers Express Cards with power reserve.
 Here is what we know so far:

 - Apple Pay Suica Express cards with power reserve can do transit, recharge and purchase.